Bias Incident Reporting

 Report an Incident

 The University needs you to report incidents of bias and hate-motivated behavior on campus in order to respond appropriately.
-For data collection purposes, you are encouraged to report all incidents, including graffiti, defaced posters or property, and verbal and physical attacks.
+For data collection purposes and to ensure full compliance with the Clery Act, you are encouraged to report all incidents, including graffiti, defaced posters or property, and verbal and physical attacks.

 If a hate crime is in progress or just occurred, call Campus Safety at (408) 554-4444.
 Officers are available 24 hours a day.